 Based on the video, you will be notified if you have been selected to advance to the next step of the audition—an in-person audition where you will be expected to perform one or more selections from the standard repertoire that reflect both lyrical and technical proficiency.

-Prepare one piece from the standard repertoire (ex: one movement from the Mozart concerto in G Major or D Major or a piece from the French Composers Book) AND one orchestral excerpt.
+Prepare one solo piece (ex: one movement from the Mozart concerto in G Major or D Major or a piece from the French Composers Book) AND one orchestral excerpt.

 Call-back Audition